Insurance-Finance Arbitrage: Introduction

 \section{Introduction}

+An insurance contract and a financial asset both qualify as \emph{securities}, defined as \emph{the legal representation of the right to receive prospective future benefits under stated conditions} (\cite{sharpe1999investments}).
+But an insurance contract differs substantially from a financial security since it can be sold only by a regulated office to an individual appearing explicitly in the contract (see for example \cite{Boudreault2019}).
+In general, the owner cannot resell the contract (with some exceptions of surrender possibilities in life insurance).
+He can not benefit from simultaneously high and low prices (premium) for the same contract as in arbitrage facilities in financial markets (\cite{sharpe1999investments}).
+On the other hand, the insurer might have arbitrage occasions by combining selling of contracts and trading in the market.
+In this case, a novel version of the arbitrage property has to be defined, which should at the same time incorporate the \emph{pooling principle} as the fundamental tool in insurance.

-This paper is a first step into the direction of defining and finding arbitrage-free premiums of insurance products.
-We start from the observation that insurance contracts are inherently linked to financial markets, be it via interest rates, or via direct links of the contractual benefits to stocks or indices.
-Insurance companies hence naturally form a portfolio of insurance contracts for pooling risks and combine them with trading strategies on financial markets.
-We relate insurance arbitrage to the size of premiums and possible insurance-finance arbitrages.
+It is a central observation that nowadays insurance contracts are often inherently and systematically linked to financial markets, be it via interest rates, or via direct links of the contractual benefits to stocks or indices (see \cite{Dhaenekukushetal-2013}).
+The associated risk can be mitigated by trading on financial markets.
+Therefore, we have to blend finance and insurance notions.
+On the insurance side, no re-balancing takes place and insurance companies generally form a large portfolio of homogeneous contracts for pooling and reducing risks.
+These considerations have to be taken into account by a generalization of the existing notion of arbitrage in a financial market.